lk4ml/Viz_Project/README.md

 All the D3 figures code are put into figure1.js,figure2.js,figure3.js

-There is also an attempt made to use Dimple on the top of D3 Js to capture another story.
+There is also an attempt made to use Dimple on the top of D3 Js to capture another story of titanic survival and you can see it using titanic.html